Paskal (film): Plot

 With all the hostages rescued and brought to shore, Arman's mother, finally understanding her son's sacrifice, acknowledges him and apologises, saying that his father would be proud if he was alive.
-Arman and his team were awarded honours by the RMN commander.
-At one point, he laments about not knowing the full names of the members who he served with, in which chief petty officer Misi replies "How many kingdoms know nothing of us?", referencing the philosopher Blaise Pascal in his book Pensées.
-As the commander brings Arman to a memorial site where his father's name was inscribed, he reveals that Arman's father once served under him and told that his father's duty was a calling from God, in which it will be a sin if there's no one willing to do it.
+Maznan awards honours to Arman and his team, and he laments about not knowing the full names of the members who he served with, to which chief petty officer Misi replies "How many kingdoms know nothing of us?"
+At a memorial site, Maznan reveals that Arman's father once served under him and told that his father's duty was a calling from God.